PillowFishSticks/MP2-DogBird/TESTING.md

 ## Further testing
 1. Asked friends and family to look at the site on their devices and report any issues they found.
-2. The Bookshelf viewed on all devices and orientations available in Chrome DevTools.
+2. Dogbird was viewed on all devices and orientations available in Chrome DevTools.